In this sewing tutorial, I want to show you how to upcycle an old dress.

 And I also like what this article about 5 great benefits of upcycling indicates: “Upcycling is a great green practice for several reasons: there’s less trash in landfills, the air and water pollution are reduced and last, but not the least important – it sets an example for the others.
 It raises the environmental awareness, teaches us about green living, inspiring us to venture into upcycling – with or without significant financial benefits.”

-Upcycling is also changing the way we see things – you don’t need to spend money for your creative projects.
-You only need a few things – some tools, time, inspiration and creativity.
+Upcycling is also changing the way we see things – you don’t need to spend money on your creative projects.
+You only need a few things – some tools, time, inspiration, and creativity.

 So, after reading all these posts I got hooked and decided to turn some of my ideas into reality.

 I decided to use some silk scraps I recently got after sewing a new dress.
-I made the dress for a tutorial on my blog “How to sew a dress without a pattern”, and in the end few small pieces of that wonderful silk fabric were left.
+I made the dress for a tutorial on my blog “How to sew a dress without a pattern”, and in the end, a few small pieces of that wonderful silk fabric were left.